Chapter 3 Using R Markdown

 We know this can be a tedious process.
 Luckily, there is a website that generates the markdown syntax when you input the values, and this can save your time trying to correctly format tables.
 Check it out here.

-6.3.5 Spellcheck in R Markdown
+3.3.5 Spellcheck in R Markdown

-While writing an R markdown document in R studio, go to the Edit tab at the top of the window and select Check Spelling.
+While writing an R Markdown document in R studio, go to the Edit tab at the top of the window and select Check Spelling.
 You can also use the F7 key as a shortcut.
 The spell checker will literally go through every word it thinks you’ve misspelled in your document.
 You can add words to it so your spell checker’s utility grows as you use it.
 Note that the spell check may also check your R code; be wary of changing words in your code chunks because you may get an error down the line.

-6.3.6 Exporting R Markdown documents
+3.3.6 Exporting R Markdown documents

 You’ll most likely be exporting your R Markdown documents as PDFs, but the beauty of R Markdown is it doesn’t stop there.
 Your R Markdown documents can be knitted as a HTML document, a book (or both like this book!).
 You can even make slideshow presentations and yes, if need be, export as a word document that you can open in Microsoft Word.

 You specify the output format in the document header.
-To specify you want your document to be outputted as a PDF your YAML header would look like this:
+To specify you want your document to be outputted as a PDF your header would look like this:

 ---